everpub/openscienceprize/proposal.md

 science similar to github's social web for code.

+## Impact

+The tools and methods proposed in this project increase the reproducibility and reusability of research projects.
+They provide benefits to researchers from day one of their analysis, long before publication.
+The improved reusability encourages other researchers to build on this research which delivers impact at the time of publication through higher citation rates and gains in reputation.
+Long after publication a field of research benefits from the high level of detail inherent to publishing the code, data and environment in which it was executed.

+### Short term user story

+The use of executable papers provides a benefit to researchers from day one.
+Each of their projects exists in a separate, customisable environment.
+They can not interact with each other.
+No outsiders can modify the environment.
+This prevents the "This worked four weeks ago and I changed nothing!" scenario, enables rapid sharing with colleagues, and dramatically reduces the time and effort until new team members can make contributions to a project.
+It increases reproducibility and

+### Long term user story.

+As maths is the most precise language for describing the laws of nature, so is computer code the most precise language for describing data analysis tasks.
+Only the publication of code and environment together allows post hoc analysis for flawed methodology or whether a result was affected by a certain bug in a computer program used.

+## Social web of science story

+New mechanisms for assigning credit and fame.
+Public review means credit for reviewing other people's work.
+"Forking" allows credit assignment when research is reused.
+The crowd can evaluate and "bubble to the top" the most interesting and relevant research.
+Allowing research to be evaluated at web scale at a far higher pace than possible with small boards of experts.

 ## Challenges and State of the Art

 The individual technical components required for creating an open,